Frequently asked questions

 Yes, absolutely.

-How will Workday work with the current peoplesoft HR person data?
+How will Workday work with the current PeopleSoft HR person data?

 Ultimately, we are trying to make the workflow as similar as possible between the two systems.